juvalen/mb-checker/README.md

 ```

 ## Input file
-Place a copy of original chrome bookmark file, which may be found for Brave browser for Ubuntu in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_.
+Place a copy of original chrome bookmark file in _output_ subdirectory, That bookmarks file may be found for Brave browser for Ubuntu in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_.

 ## Output files
 Script crawls the bookmark file using **requests.head** method to access each site.
 It has a hardcoded 10" timeout.
 It retrieves the http return code.